Nuno-Dev/E-Commerce-Coffee-Roasters/README.md

 # E-Commerce-Coffee-Roasters
 Fully functional Responsive E-Commerce website

 Hi!
-This is a fully functional responsive e-commerce website for a coffee brand made of 3 different landing pages.
+This is a fully functional responsive e-commerce website for a fictional coffee brand 'Coffee Roasters' made of 3 different landing pages.

 In this project I used accordions, modals, Flexbox and a lot of exciting stuff.
 Hope you enjoy it!